 Piles shall always be reinforced with a minimum amount of reinforcement as dowels keeping the minimum bond length into the pile shaft below its cut-off level and with adequate projection into the pile cap, irrespective of design requirements.

-An important factor to Design of Pile Cap –
+An important factor in the Design of Pile Cap –

 The pile caps may be designed by assuming that the load from a column is dispersed at 45º from the top of the cap to the mid-depth of the pile cap from the base of the column or pedestal.
 The reaction from piles may also be taken to be distributed at 45º from the edge of the pile, up to the mid-depth of the pile cap.
 On this basis, the maximum bending moment and shear forces should be worked out at critical sections.
 The method of analysis and allowable stresses should be in accordance with IS 456.